 Training and adaptation with PyTorch implementations.

-Naive Bayes classifier.
+The naive Bayes classifier.

 Week 7, Oct 16: Intelligent search I

-Breadth-first search.
+Breadth-first search

-Depth-first search.
+Depth-first search

-Uniform cost search.
+Uniform cost search

 Week 8, Oct 20: Intelligent search II